Flybersite/learning-bolt/README.md

 # learning-bolt
-This repository intended to store my notes while learning Bolt
+This repository is intended to store my notes while learning Bolt